MentorMate/python-project-cli/README.md

 No release will be made, 0.4.0 has already been released!
 ...
 ```
-Make sure you `git pull` after every release, because the `pyproject.toml` and `CHANGELOG.md` will be automatically updated by `semantic-release`.

 ### Manual package update - not recommended!
 Prerequisites: